Merimetso-Code/FreeRTOSSecurity/Exercise4.md

 The stack is implemented as a LIFO list of frames.
 A frame is a way to localise information about subroutines.
 In general, a subroutine must have in its frame the return address (where to jump back to when the subroutine completes), the function's input parameters.
 When a subroutine is called, all this information is pushed onto the stack in a specific order.
 When the function returns, all these values on the stack are popped back off, reclaimed to the system for later use with a different function call.
 In addition, subroutines can also use the stack as storage for local variables.

 For this exercise you are required to create a program with one task, where the task execute a loop (from one to ten), to calculate the Fibonacci number.
-Each task should be structure as follows with a function.
+The task should be structure as follows with a function.
 ```c
 //
 // Define the function to calculate the Fibonacci number